• Blog

 Well, those two letters provide further information about the display mode of the video and how it’s actually rendered on a screen.
 Here’s the difference:

-• I: The i stands for “interlaced scan,” which is a technology dating back to the days of cathode-ray TVs.
+• i: The i stands for “interlaced scan,” which is a technology dating back to the days of cathode-ray TVs.
 1080i is still used for cable broadcasts in some countries, but otherwise, interlacing is generally considered outdated.

-• P: It’s a common misconception that the p stands for “pixels.”
+• p: It’s a common misconception that the p stands for “pixels.”
 It actually stands for “progressive scan.”
 Progressive scanning is a faster, newer technology that results in a sharper-looking image on the screen.
 Virtually all modern screens utilize progressive scanning.

 Video resolutions table of defintions SD HD p i